rolfen/conncheck/README.md

 ## Requirements

-PHP is required for displaying the client IP, timestamp and for writing no-cache headers.
-You could remove this functionality from the source code and change the file extension to `html` to serve the page without PHP.
+PHP is used for displaying the client IP, timestamp and for writing no-cache headers.

+If you don't have PHP, simply remove the PHP code at the beginning of index.php and change the file extension from `php` to `html`.

 Node.js is required for Javascript dependencies (please see below).